denv3rr/RouteNodeHandler/README.md

 ##

+-  Keep track of entity data (3D) while they search for a location.
-- Handling of nodes for objects such as:
+    -  Currently supporting entities such as:
         - NPCs
         - Vehicles
-    - and more.
+        - and more - feel free to add your own.

     - Current pathfinding algorithms in use:
         - A*
         - Dijkstra

 ## Supported Versions

   | Version | Supported          |